 Why are we introducing a Green Waste Recycling Service?

-How much will the service cost?
+What sizes are the bins and how much will the service cost?

 How many green waste bins can I have?